 These tips will help you with any site you want to be published.
 You need to write for the site and the audience while representing yourself at your best.

 The autumn of 1705 brings Royal Navy Captain Gabriel Wallace to face off against an enemy within the ranks of the Admiralty itself that threatens his career, his reputation, his family, and something even more far-reaching in its plot.

 Court-martialed and with Admiral Chambers, the mastermind fearfully known as the Chambers of Hell, out for his destruction, Wallace finds he has allies willing to face the might of the mightiest power on earth, with some allies in the most unlikely of places.
 The crew of his former command, the Majesty’s Venture, mutinies from the Royal Navy.
 With capture by his enemies close behind, Wallace agrees to become captain once again.

-With a ship at his command, Captain Gabriel Wallace sets out to fulfill his mission, the completeness of which only he knows.
+With a ship at his command, Captain Gabriel Wallace sets out to fulfil his mission, the completeness of which only he knows.